-The combined 2022 revenue projection for the department assuming the recommended rates and fees is \$84.6 million and represents an 8 percent increase from the 2021 budget, and a 7 percent increase from the 2021 year-end estimates.
+The combined 2022 revenue projection for the department assuming the recommended rates and fees are approved is \$92.5 million and represents a 18% increase from the 2021 budget, and a 17% increase from the 2021 year-end estimates.
 The increase is primarily due to growth in the customer base and increases in system development fees.
 Proposed increases in the Water Resources and Stormwater fixed fees are offset by proposed decreases in the Wastewater fixed fee and variable rate.
 While fixed revenues in the four enterprise fund models are set to generally trend up with the projected growth, variable revenues can be difficult to predict.
 These variable revenues are subject to two primary drivers, 1) weather and 2) national, state and local pressure to conserve water or at least use it more efficiently.
 For the 5-year planning period, CRW is forecasting annual increases of about 5% per year through 2026.
-As always, CRW is aware of the need to be cautious when projecting rate revenues due to the unpredictability of weather, conservation efforts and sustainable growth.
+As always, Castle Rock Water is aware of the need to be cautious when projecting rate revenues due to the unpredictability of weather, conservation efforts and sustainable growth.